-Statistics Canada is conducting this survey to collect and to report aggregate information on the financing of businesses in Canada.
-The survey aims to measure flows of capital to business by industry and product line, as well as to observe biannual changes in credit conditions.
-The information you provide will allow users to study some aspects of the nature of business financing in Canada and to support policy development by other government departments.
+The purpose of this survey is to collect and report aggregate information on the financing of businesses in Canada.
+The survey measures the flow of capital to businesses, by industry and product line, as well as the biannual changes in credit conditions.
+Information from this survey will be used to examine the nature of business financing in Canada and to support policy development by various government departments.

 Your information may also be used by Statistics Canada for other statistical and research purposes.